Astronomy: Classical

-Middle Ages
+After the classical Greek era, astronomy was dominated by the geocentric model of the Universe, or the Ptolemaic system, named after Claudius Ptolemy.
+His 13-volume astronomy work, named the Almagest in its Arabic translation, became the primary reference for over a thousand years.
+In this system, the Earth was believed to be the center of the Universe with the Sun, the Moon and the stars rotating around it.
+While the system would eventually be discredited it gave the most accurate predictions for the positions of astronomical bodies available at that time.

-Medieval Europe housed a number of important astronomers.
-Richard of Wallingford (1292–1336) made major contributions to astronomy and horology, including the invention of the first astronomical clock, the Rectangulus which allowed for the measurement of angles between planets and other astronomical bodies, as well as an equatorium called the Albion which could be used for astronomical calculations such as lunar, solar and planetary longitudes and could predict eclipses.
-Nicole Oresme (1320–1382) and Jean Buridan (1300–1361) first discussed evidence for the rotation of the Earth, furthermore, Buridan also developed the theory of impetus (predecessor of the modern scientific theory of inertia) which was able to show planets were capable of motion without the intervention of angels.
-Georg von Peuerbach (1423–1461) and Regiomontanus (1436–1476) helped make astronomical progress instrumental to Copernicus's development of the heliocentric model decades later.
+Post-classical

-Astronomy flourished in the Islamic world and other parts of the world.
-This led to the emergence of the first astronomical observatories in the Muslim world by the early 9th century.
+Astronomy flourished in the medieval Islamic world.
+Astronomical observatories were established there by the early 9th century.
 In 964, the Andromeda Galaxy, the largest galaxy in the Local Group, was described by the Persian Muslim astronomer Abd al-Rahman al-Sufi in his Book of Fixed Stars.
-The SN 1006 supernova, the brightest apparent magnitude stellar event in recorded history, was observed by the Egyptian Arabic astronomer Ali ibn Ridwan and Chinese astronomers in 1006.
-Some of the prominent Islamic (mostly Persian and Arab) astronomers who made significant contributions to the science include Al-Battani, Thebit, Abd al-Rahman al-Sufi, Biruni, Abū Ishāq Ibrāhīm al-Zarqālī, Al-Birjandi, and the astronomers of the Maragheh and Samarkand observatories.
-Astronomers during that time introduced many Arabic names now used for individual stars.
+The SN 1006 supernova, the brightest apparent magnitude stellar event in the last 1000 years, was observed by the Egyptian Arabic astronomer Ali ibn Ridwan and Chinese astronomers in 1006.
+Iranian scholar Al-Biruni observed that, contrary to Ptolemy, the Sun's apogee (highest point in the heavens) was mobile, not fixed.
+Arabic astronomers introduced many Arabic names now used for individual stars.

-It is also believed that the ruins at Great Zimbabwe and Timbuktu may have housed astronomical observatories.
-In Post-classical West Africa, Astronomers studied the movement of stars and relation to seasons, crafting charts of the heavens as well as precise diagrams of orbits of the other planets based on complex mathematical calculations.
-Songhai historian Mahmud Kati documented a meteor shower in August 1583.
+The ruins at Great Zimbabwe and Timbuktu may have housed astronomical observatories.
+In Post-classical West Africa, astronomers studied the movement of stars and relation to seasons, crafting charts of the heavens and diagrams of orbits of the other planets based on complex mathematical calculations.
+Songhai historian Mahmud Kati documented a meteor shower in 1583.

-Europeans had previously believed that there had been no astronomical observation in sub-Saharan Africa during the pre-colonial Middle Ages, but modern discoveries show otherwise.
+In medieval Europe, Richard of Wallingford (1292–1336) invented the first astronomical clock, the Rectangulus which allowed for the measurement of angles between planets and other astronomical bodies, as well as an equatorium called the Albion which could be used for astronomical calculations such as lunar, solar and planetary longitudes.
+Nicole Oresme (1320–1382) discussed evidence for the rotation of the Earth.
+Jean Buridan (1300–1361) developed the theory of impetus, describing motions including of the celestial bodies.

 For over six centuries (from the recovery of ancient learning during the late Middle Ages into the Enlightenment), the Roman Catholic Church gave more financial and social support to the study of astronomy than probably all other institutions.
 Among the Church's motives was finding the date for Easter.